 2. Band saw

-3. Wire saw These have a straight wire blade that travels up and down very quickly.
+These saws have a straight wire blade that travels up and down very quickly.
 Very popular as a bit cheaper than the other two types, with cheap replacement blades.
 Good for fine delicate work. eg the Gryphon Omni-2 Plus+.

 What else do you need to know?